newamericafoundation/digi_survey_assure/docs/009-best_practices.md

 ## Important Note About Webhooks

 If you provider supports web hooks, the program will attempt to create a "listener" when you create a survey.
-However, if this fails, you will need to manually create this listener (from your data source directly) to ensure that data is populated in near-realtime.
+However, if this fails, you will need to manually create this listener (from your data source directly) to ensure that data is populated in near-real-time.

-Please confirm directly from your data source dashboard whether that listerner was created.
+Please confirm directly from your data source dashboard whether that listener was created.
 You can find the correct "Listener URL" under the "Settings" page of your app.

-**If this web hook was not created with your data provider you will NOT receive data in realtime.** Your only option in that case is to manually import responses from the "Settings" page.
+**If this web hook was not created with your data provider you will NOT receive data in real-time.** Your only option in that case is to manually import responses from the "Settings" page.

 # Rate Limiting